Unitech/pm2/README.md

 <br/>
 </div>

 PM2 is a production process manager for Node.js applications with a built-in load balancer.
-It allows you to keep applications alive forever, to reload them without downtime and to facilitate common system admin tasks.
+It allows you to keep applications alive forever, reload them without downtime, and facilitate common system admin tasks.

 Starting an application in production mode is as easy as: